-For the games in this PDF, I recommend using just two baggies for each pair of students, one for the place value cards and one for the number cards.
+For the games in this PDF, I recommend using just one baggie for each pair of students' cards.
 There will be times when you want kids to use multiple sets of cards during a single game, so having similar cards altogether makes sense and saves you plastic baggies.
 It's not a bad idea to mark some place on each card with a symbol, color, or number to indicate which bag it came out of, in case a stray piece is found on the floor.